SENIOR VICE PRESIDENT, HOCKEY OPERATIONS

-Al MacIsaac is in his 14th season as a member of the Blackhawks Hockey Operations Department and his fourth as Vice President of Hockey Operations (previously Vice President/Assistant to the President).
-He previously served as Senior Director of Hockey Administration/Assistant to the President before being named to his current position on Sept.
-7, 2010.
+Al MacIsaac is in his 15th season as a member of the Blackhawks Hockey Operations Department and his fifth as Vice President of Hockey Operations (previously Vice President/Assistant to the President).
+He previously served as Senior Director of Hockey Administration/Assistant to the President before being named to his current position in September 2010.

-After college, he joined the Hampton Roads Admirals as a defenseman for the 1991-92 season and led the team with a +33 plus/minus rating.
+After college, he joined the ECHL’s Hampton Roads Admirals as a defenseman for the 1991-92 season and led the team with a +33 plus/minus rating.
 He represented the Admirals in the 1993 ECHL All-Star Game.
 During that same season, MacIsaac made appearances with the American Hockey League’s Baltimore Skipjacks and Cape Breton Oilers.

-In 1993, MacIsaac joined the Norfolk Admirals front office as the Assistant General Manager.
+In 1993, MacIsaac joined the Norfolk Admirals front office as Assistant General Manager.
 He was named General Manager of Hockey Operations for the Admirals in July 1996.
 In 1997-98, the Admirals, then the Blackhawks’ minor-league affiliate, won their third ECHL championship.
 MacIsaac was inducted into the Norfolk Admirals Hall of Fame in 2008, and was named to the ECHL Hall of Fame in 2014.

-MacIsaac has won seven titles in his career, including three Stanley Cups with the Blackhawks, an ECHL Championship as a general manager (1998) and three as a player: the Canadian Hockey League Memorial Cup (1986), ECHL Championship (1992) and Calder Cup (1993).
+MacIsaac has won eight titles in his career, including three Stanley Cups with the Blackhawks, an ECHL Championship as a general manager (1998) and three as a player: the Canadian Hockey League Memorial Cup (1986), ECHL Championship (1992) and Calder Cup (1993).